benny201/Big/README.md

 ## An information webstie
 Catch some daily technology and stock information information from internet by webscraping, implemented by NodeJs, see another repo: [Node-wechat-spider](https://github.com/benny201/Node-Wechat-Spider).
+Integrate log in/sgin up and blog function to share your articles and comments.

 ## Techs
 ## Front-end
 * EJS
 * HTML/CSS/JS